verify-stack/RCCDecomp/README.md

 Due to the way Debug works when compiling, it is not currently viable to compile it without removing the App project completely.

 ## Helping Decompile
-It's important to note that the App project is based on the last version of RBXGS due to a PDB being provided.
+It's important to note that the App project is partly based on the last version of RBXGS due to a PDB being provided.
 So somethings may be wrong, if possible use the RCCService.exe application.

+Note: RBXGS is only used for things that haven't been modified much.
+The rest is RCCService.exe.

 ## SOAP
 When generating gSOAP files, you have to go into .nsmap files and replace the SOAP 1.2 links with SOAP 1.1 links.
 Sadly, I haven't figured out how to properly setup SOAP this without touching .nsmap.
 <br>
-You also have to
+You also have to insert the stdsoap runtimes into generated for some reason.

 To interact with RCCDecomp, use SoapUI (by p0s).
 Only HelloWorld is complete.